Establishing lifelong learning: rooted in knowledge, enriched by experience

 Swimming forms a vital part of PE in the National Curriculum.
 The school has a legal requirement to teach all children water safety and to swim 25m by the time they reach the age of 11.

-Currently our Year 4 pupils receive swimming lessons in the Autumn term.
-If they are still unable to swim 25m by the time they reach Year 6, they will receive further top-up lessons in the Spring term.
+Currently our Year 4 pupils receive swimming lessons in the Autumn and Spring terms.
+If they are still unable to swim 25m by the time they reach Year 6, they will receive further top-up lessons.
 The lessons are taught by a team of instructors at Latchmere School pool.
-The centre has an 8m training pool (up to 0.8m depth) and a 25m pool for the more able swimmers.

 The children are taught the following: